 Wisdom teeth, also known as third molars, usually begin their development in the jaw in the early teen years, emerging into the mouth around the ages of 17 to 23.
-These extra molars are notorious for causing oral health complications such as overcrowding, impaction (a tooth that is trapped under the gums), infection, pain, cysts, and more.
-Most dental professionals recommend that wisdom teeth be removed early so that these complications can be avoided.
-Treatment is easier for younger patients who tend to have less complex extractions and faster recovery times.
-Your family dentist can monitor you or your child’s wisdom teeth and if they need to be removed, an oral surgeon will be recommended.
+These extra set of molars are notorious for causing oral health complications such as overcrowding, impacted wisdom teeth, infection, pain, cysts, and more.
+If you or your child have an impacted tooth, please contact our office to see about having your wisdom teeth removed to prevent these future complications, and more, from arising.
+Your family dentist or oral surgeon can assess your child’s wisdom teeth and if they need to be removed, an oral surgeon will be recommended.
 When you bring your child to Dr. Jesin, you can rest assured that he will provide the best possible care to you and your family.

 Wisdom Teeth Removal Process

-During your (or your child’s) consultation appointment with Dr. Jesin, you will receive an oral examination and, if necessary, have detailed 3D diagnostic scans taken.
-The position of the wisdom teeth will be studied to determine their exact position, and the doctor will create a personalized treatment plan, including the type of anesthesia that will be best for you or your child’s comfort.
+During the consultation appointment with Dr. Jesin, you will receive an oral examination and, if necessary, have detailed 3D diagnostic scans taken.
+The position of the wisdom teeth will be studied to determine their exact position, and the doctor will create a personalized treatment plan that typically includes the use of general anesthesia.
 Dr. Jesin is highly trained in the safe administration of in-office anesthesia for his patients, and his supporting clinical staff is also well-versed in these methods and provide constant monitoring of patients.
 The extractions will be performed in the safety and comfort of our Grand Rapids, MI, practice using state-of-the-art tools and techniques.
 We offer several types of anesthesia for wisdom teeth removal, including

 - Local anesthesia.
 Local anesthesia is used in all oral surgeries, usually along with other forms of anesthesia.
 Local anesthesia is applied directly to the surgical site to immediately calm any sensation of pain in the area.